 - nail changes, including pitting of nails and separation of nails from the nail bed

-However, the long-term outlook for the management of PsA is good.
-This is especially true if it is diagnosed early and correctly, and an appropriate treatment plan is followed.
+However, the long-term outlook for the management of PsA is good, especially if diagnosis is early and the person follows an appropriate treatment plan.

-There are many different treatment options available for PsA depending on the severity of the condition.
-The current goals for treatment aim to:
+There are many different treatment options available for PsA, depending on how severe the condition is.

 - reduce symptoms